MrYacha/SophieDocs/home.md

 title: Home
 description:
 published: 1
-date: 2019-11-06T16:52:43.849Z
+date: 2019-12-14T16:34:50.108Z
 tags:
 ---

 # Sophie Telegram Bot
-> Sophie is modern and fast Telegram chat manager bot {.is-info}
+> Sophie is a modern and fast Telegram chat manager.
+{.is-info}

-> :warning: These docs are WIP for Sophie v2.0, don't use it for current Sophie.
-Also, this docs can have missing pages and typos.
+> :warning: These docs are WIP and made for Sophie v2.0, don't use them for current Sophie.
+Also, this docs might have missing pages and typos.
 {.is-warning}

 ---

-**Sophie's features over other bot's:**
+**Sophie's features over other bots:**
 - Modern
 - Fast
 - Modular
+- Fully asynchronous
-- Fully async
+- Fully open-source
 - Frequently updated
-- Fully open-source
-- Sophie support your data privacy, we constantly updating privacy and security in Sophie
+- Sophie respects your data privacy, we constantly improving privacy and security in Sophie

 Add Sophie to your chat:
 - [Sophie Bot](https://t.me/rSophieBot)